Oberon RTK

 This site is targeted at programmers with a good understanding of the RP microcontrollers, as well as writing control software in general.
 Oh, and some sense of exploring.
 At least for now, there are no Getting Started instructions, and no tutorials.

 There are examples, though.
-Also, the latest example program descriptions contain a good amount of conceptual material and design considerations, which are explored in the corresponding program itself, complemented by the descriptions section.
+Also, some example program descriptions contain a good amount of conceptual material and design considerations, which are explored in the corresponding program itself, complemented by the descriptions section.
 And of course there’s the source code in the repository.

 The modules in the GitHub repository are provided “as is”, with the assumption that the reader knows how to build and upload the software using the tools as outlined below.